dburr/linux-ibeacon/README.md

                         [-n|--simulate (implies -v)]
                         [-h|--help]

+This script must be run with `root` privileges in order to configure Bluetooth adapters.
+It is most convenient to run it using `sudo.`

 By default, the script creates an iBeacon whose UUID matches that which is used by the [Beacon Toolkit iOS app][BEACON-APP-IOS], with major and minor both set to `0`.
 These can be changed using the `-u`, `-M` and `-m` flags respectively.
 When specifying the UUID, you can specify an explicit UUID, or by specifying `random` the script will randomly generate a UUID.